-The calculus is given in \cite[Fig.\ 1 and Def.\ 4.1]{KerjeanPedrot24}, but for the sake of clarity let us we recall here its the main features.

-The first layer of syntax is that of a simply typed $\lambda$-calculus with pairs (notation:$\langle M, N\rangle$ for pairs and $M^i$ for projections) and product types (notation: $A\times B$), quotiened under the usual $\beta\eta$-equality.
-On the top of that, we have a new monadic type constructor $\pmon \_$, together with its return and bind term constructors (notation: $[M]$ and $M\bind N$), and a commutative monoid structure on it (notation: $0$, $M+N$) which is compatible with the monad structure.
-All these equations (together with $\beta\eta$), constituting its equational semantics, are denoted by $=$.
+The calculus is given in \cite[Fig.\ 1 and Def.\ 4.1]{KerjeanPedrot24}, but for the sake of clarity we recall here its main features.
+The first layer of syntax is that of a simply typed $\lambda$-calculus with pairs (notation:$\langle M, N\rangle$ for pairs and $M^i$ for projections) and product types (notation: $A\times B$), quotiented under the usual $\beta\eta$-equality.
+On top of that, we have a new monadic type constructor $\pmon \_$, together with its return and bind term constructors (notation: $[M]$ and $M\bind N$), and a commutative monoid structure on it (notation: $0$, $M+N$) which is compatible with the monad structure.
+All these equations (together with $\beta\eta$) constitute its equational semantics and are denoted by $=$.
 Finally, since we are considering Dialectica as a transformation of proofs, not just of formulas, the transformation is now given by two maps $W,C$ from simple types to $\Pdial$-types and two maps $\wdial{(\_)}, \cdial{(\_)}{x}$ (for $x$ any variable) from $\lambda$-terms to $\Pdial$-terms, inductively defined in Figure \ref{fig:WC} and Figure \ref{fig:dial}.
-In \cite{Pedrot14} it is proved the soundness results mentioned in the introduction, as well as the computational interpretation of Dialectica, together with the proof of the fact that such transformation only depends on the equational semantics classes in $\Pdial$.
+In \cite{Pedrot14} one finds the soundness results mentioned in the introduction, as well as the computational interpretation of Dialectica, together with the proof of the fact that such transformation only depends on the equational semantics classes of $\stlc$.